Superbasil3/build-failure-analyser-action/README.md

 # Build-failure-analyse Action

-This action is analysing a log file againt a json list of regexes to match potential recurrent build failures.
+This action is analysing a log file against a json list of regexes to match potential recurrent build failures.
+* This is highly inspired by the [Build Failure Analyzer Plugin](https://wiki.jenkins.io/display/JENKINS/Build+Failure+Analyzer) for Jenkins.

 ## Inputs